gokul-a-krishnan/betterzill-assignment/README.md

 # ProtonDatalabs AI developer Assignment - Chatbot application

+## About Application

+I Built on top of base code provided.
+I included `Requirements.txt` for backend and `package.json` for frontend dependencies.
+Installing those dependencies will fulfill the requirements.

+1. This Application `doesn't uses OpenAI API`.
+2. We can deploy on-prem or in cloud and we can finetune based on Industry needs.
+3. It's a local llm it `requires GPU`.

+Given period of time I implemented minimum viable product.
+Doesnt handle edge cases.

 ## Preface

 At ProtonDatalabs, we leverage cutting-age gen-AI solutions to deliver buisness value to our clients.
 We are able to do this by combining aspects from AI modelling to full-stack developement.